Department of Mathematical Sciences

 A central aspect of my research is the development and deployment of software for high-performance parallel computing.
 I do the bulk of my code development publicly through GitHub, and whenever possible I release my programs under open-source free software licenses such as the GNU General Public License.

 In order both to contribute to public engagement with science and to recognize taxpayer support of my work over the years, I write non-technical (or at least less-technical) descriptions of my research projects for interested non-experts.
 Experts can find my recent publications below.

 I am currently supervising two PhD students.
 Felix Springer is using density-of-states methods to research first-order phase transitions connected to composite dark matter and gravitational waves.
 Angel Sherletov is researching supersymmetric lattice field theories, targeting numerical analyses of lower-dimensional supersymmetric QCD.
-The next round of applications for PhD positions is expected to open in late 2022.
+PhD opportunities at Liverpool are collected here.

 I am available to supervise projects in theoretical physics for U. Liverpool undergraduate and MSc students.
 Information on the corresponding project modules is available through the maths intranet (login required).
 I can suggest a few possible topics for projects, some of which should eventually appear on the intranet as well.

 At Liverpool I am currently teaching third-year undergraduate Statistical Physics (MATH327).
 Although online resources for this module are organized through the University's Virtual Learning Environment, some are available here.